lllllh1115/COMP7404/README.md

 ## Sep 27th Update: Assignment 0 has been uploaded.

-## Mar 12nd Update: Assignment 1 has been uploaded.
+## Mar 12th Update: Assignment 1 has been uploaded.

+## Further Update: Assignment 2 has also been uploaded.